ajblane/analysisASM/README.md

 # AnalysisSimpleASM

-Only knwon composition of ASM by using llvm pass
+Only knwon composition of ASM in LLVM IR by using LLVM pass

 The sample as follows:
 ```